maxime216-pro/gha_project/README.md

 You're just a few steps away from success 🚀

-Be sure that PHP 7.4+ is installed along with the sgbd you want And you've got nothing to do for it except :
+Be sure that PHP 7.4+ is installed along with the sgbd you want Dont forget to create your own .env.dev with the `DATABASE_URL` if you want to work locally, otherwise, export this to your ENV.
+Then, you've got nothing to do except :
 1. Clone the repo
 2. Go to the project root
 3. Run `composer install`
+4. Be sure that `DATABASE_URL` is set up in your virtual env or if you work locally in your .env.dev
-4. Run `php bin/console doctrine:database:create`
+5. Run `php bin/console doctrine:database:create`
-5. Run `php bin/console doctrine:migrations:migrate`
+6. Run `php bin/console doctrine:migrations:migrate`

 Then you can launch the data import from GithubArchive with the following command :
 `php bin/console app:import:gha`